WHOIGit/sigicom/README.md

 # sigicom
 A CLI tool for downloading and collating C22 Transient Event data from Sigicom's Infra API.

-Created for the `SIDEx 2020` project (Kevin Manganini, Erin Fischell, feat.
-Kat Fung)
+Created for the `SIDEx 2020` project (Kevin Manganini, Erin Fischell, Kat Fung)

 ## Installation
 The only requirements are python with pandas and requests.